 - Complete or under construction by 2032

-Before recommending projects for Phase 2, the Port will participate in a broader regional conversation as well as review results from a new Puget Sound Regional Council regional aviation baseline study and additional Sea-Tac airfield and airspace studies.
-Airspace and financial components are tightly constrained and need further review during Phase 2.
-Phase 2 recommendations would undergo subsequent environmental review.
+Before recommending additional projects, the Port will participate in a broader regional conversation as well as review results from a new Puget Sound Regional Council regional aviation baseline study and additional Sea-Tac airfield and airspace studies.
+Airspace and financial components are tightly constrained and need further review.
+Long-term vision recommendations would undergo subsequent environmental review.

 Airside, terminal, and landside

 With the increasing growth in passengers and flights, Sea-Tac is evaluating opportunities and challenges within all three airport operational areas: airfield, terminal and landside (parking and roadways).
 The SAMP process will culminate in a capital improvement program and a financing plan that will deliver the airfield, terminal and landside projects needed to relieve congestion and provide a high level of service to the airport's customers.